mossbanay/Psychology-3-4/Glossary.md

 ### Sensory neurons
 ##### Also known as afferent neurons

-Sensory neurons are specialised nerve cells that recieve and carry sensory messages.
+Sensory neurons are specialised nerve cells that receive and carry sensory messages.

 ### Serial position effect